alatuszam/gov/confio-signaling.md

 - The ATOM price used in calculations is $15.005, which is the 1 year moving average price of ATOM as of February 2nd.
 - Proposal 95 has passed, and those 588,000 ATOM have been dispensed
 - The calculations used to determine the community pool budget can be found here: https://docs.google.com/spreadsheets/d/1Bb6RZbL4YWe6LdWD7o1-TSuMMCIpbD6X0S1I4vAux4I/edit?usp=sharing
+- In the spreadsheet, the Hub funds Confio's entire yearly expense.
+A more optimal outcome would be interchain collaboration in which each chain funds a percentage of Confio's needs.

 *Pool Percentage*
 - Funding Confio with the ATOM equivalent of $2.5M from the Cosmos Hub equates to less than 1% of the USD value of the community pool on a monthly basis.